Specialist Day School for children with communication challenges and associated difficulties.

 It’s quite simple – we believe in empowering uniqueness.
 We want every child and young person to achieve their full potential; educationally, socially and personally.
 We work with students to help them grow and develop in their own unique and inspiring ways.

-Ultimately, our aim is to ensure young people are prepared for their future, by giving them strategies to have choices in life – whether that’s further education, which includes being able to access mainstream settings, training or to explore job opportunities.
+Ultimately, our aim is to ensure young people are prepared for their future, by giving them strategies to have choices in life – whether that’s further education, which includes being able to access mainstream settings, training, college or to explore job opportunities.

 Our Service & Facilities